 Office: PSY 328

-*Note that the HIM Coordinator will not sign forms that have not been signed by the students HIM Thesis Chair and/or committee.*
+*Note that the HUT Faculty Liaison will not sign forms that have not been signed by the students HUT Thesis Chair and/or committee.
+Ensure that signatures requested via HelloSign are done so in the correct order.*

 The Honors in the Major program was the most rewarding endeavor of my undergraduate career because it enabled me to explore and expand my own research interests.
 My independent research led to involvement in presentations at numerous professional conferences, innumerable networking opportunities, and a unique firsthand understanding of the research process.
 Perhaps most importantly, my participation in the program carried great weight when applying to graduate programs; ultimately, it aided in my admittance into a competitive PhD program in Clinical Psychology.